 Interest expense is incurred on the Operating Partnership's borrowings and on deferred compensation owed to employees.
-Interest expense for the three months and six months ended June 30, 2001 primarily as a result of lower interest expense incurred on deferred compensation liabilities.
+Interest expense for the three months and six months ended June 30, 2002 decreased from the three months and six months ended June 30, 2001 primarily as a result of lower interest expense incurred on deferred compensation liabilities.